-- Easy Sour Cream Sauce with Homemade Gluten Free Cream of Chicken Soup - The sauce is made with Gluten Free Cream Of Chicken Soup, BUT it doesn't mean you can't mix things up.
-Add few tablespoons of Red Enchilada sauce to the mix or use green enchilada sauce, green salsa instead (the last one goes very well with chicken).
+- Sour cream sauce with cream of chicken soup - The sauce is made with this ''soup'', BUT it doesn't mean you can't mix things up.
+Add a few tablespoons of homemade enchilada sauce to the mix or use green enchilada sauce, green salsa instead (the last one goes very well with chicken).

 - Salt and black pepper - depending on which condensed cream you'll be using, make sure to taste for seasonings during cooking.
 The store-bought cream of chicken soup is usually very salty, so just be careful.

 - Jalapenos - traditionally a white chicken enchilada is made with fresh or pickled green chilies.
 The flavor is somewhat similar in both of these, so you can easily substitute jalapenos with chilis.

 Instructions: How Do You Make Chicken Enchilada Casserole?

 Prep.
 Grease a 9x13 inch baking dish with butter.
 You can also use a large dutch oven skillet here.